Collect Your Court Judgment From Deposit Accounts

 If you can find the debtor's bank accounts, you greatly increase the chance of collecting what you're owed.

-If you've gone to court and gotten a money judgment against someone (called the judgment debtor), and that person doesn't pay up, you can use various methods to collect the money.
-One of those methods is to take money from the judgment debtor's deposit accounts -- savings, checking, money market, and mutual fund accounts in banks, savings and loans, or credit unions.
-This is called garnishing or levying the account.
-If you have information about the judgment debtor's account, this is one of the easiest methods of collecting what the judgment debtor owes you.
+If you've gone to court and gotten a money judgment against someone (called the "judgment debtor"), and that person doesn't pay up, you can use various methods to collect the money.
+One of those methods is to take money from the judgment debtor's deposit accounts, including savings, checking, money market, and mutual fund accounts in banks, savings and loans, or credit unions.
+This procedure is called garnishing or levying the account.
+If you have information about the judgment debtor's account, it's one of the easiest methods to collect what you're owed.

-Information You Need for the Bank Levy or Bank Account Garnishment
+Information Needed for a Bank Levy or Bank Account Garnishment

-To seize the money in a bank account or the contents of a safe deposit box, you need the name of the bank, the branch, the exact name on the account, and the account number.
+To seize the money in a bank account or the contents of a safe deposit box, you need the bank's name, the branch, the exact name on the account, and the account number.
 Sometimes you can get the job done without the account number, but your chances of collecting are better if you have it.

 You can easily find the debtor's bank and account number if you have a copy of a check written by the debtor, which may be the case if you had a business relationship.
 You may also have this information on a credit application or other form the debtor completed.